Let’s play a game.

 One nice thing is it does have a rail, perfect for mounting lights and lasers to.
 My pick would be a Streamlight for duty or CCW.

 The standard CZ P-09 can be had for under 500 dollars.
 Between $450 and $500 for a new gun isn’t uncommon.
 My FDE variant with night sights was $530 and I love it.
 I’m knocking a point off because magazines are over 40 bucks apiece.
 (Mec Gar makes great CZ -mags and I’ll buy all of them.)

 The CZ P-09 is an overall excellent handgun.
 It’s a modern option for those who desire a polymer frame, hammer fired, DA/SA gun.
 It’s taken the CZ-75 platform and brought into the modern era of defensive handguns.
 The P-09 is a great handgun, and it performs where it needs to.

-The CZ P-09 is a classic take on CZ’s styling, updated for modern duty gun requirements.
-If you’re looking for a full size polymer gun that goes bang every time…and isn’t on every other belt in the world…you could certainly do a lot worse than the P-09.
+The CZ P-09 is a classic take on CZ’s styling, updated for modern requirements.
+While it’s not the most customizable, if you’re looking for a full-size polymer gun that goes bang every time, you could certainly do a lot worse than the P-09.